Examples of topologically unknotted tori: Every turned 1-twist-spun torus is topologically unknotted

-\begin{rem} An alternative strategy to proving Theorem~\ref{thm:Boyle} is to observe that the 1-twist spun torus $T_{K,1,1}$ can be obtained from the standard torus $T^2$ in $S^4$ by performing 1-twist rim surgery along the curve with slope~1, and then applying \cite[Theorem~1.7]{Conway-Powell}. \end{rem}
+\begin{rem} An alternative strategy to proving Theorem~\ref{thm:Boyle} is to observe that the 1-twist-spun torus $T_{K,1,1}$ can be obtained from the standard torus $T^2$ in $S^4$ by performing 1-twist rim surgery along the curve with slope~1, and then applying \cite[Theorem~1.7]{Conway-Powell}. \end{rem}